 This heavily processed, leftover waste product is then added to your Vitamin C pill (that is synthesized from sugar), so that companies can say, “VITAMIN C WITH BIOFLAVONOIDS, OMG IT’S NATURAL!”

 Ok, two things: 1.
 That’s fine, in moderation.
 2. Most juicers don’t do moderation.

 If you make any juice, at home or on a mass scale, you remove the pulp from the juice.
 Freshly squeezed juice is good.
 It has good healthy stuff, but it also has naturally occurring fructose or sugar.

-Our bodies lack a proper mechanism from getting “full” from sugar.
+Our bodies lack a proper mechanism for getting “full” from sugar.
 That’s why I can eat an extra-large bag of kettle corn in one sitting.
 The fiber found in the pulp of fruits, however, sends signals after a certain amount to tell your body “I’m full.”

-Pulp also has it’s own health benefits.
+Pulp also has its own health benefits.
 It has essential oils, proteins, enzymes, and stuff crucial for helping you absorb juice nutrients.

-So when we drink juice, we remove one of the most beneficial portions of the fruit or vegetable and on top of that, we concentrate the sugar.
+So when we drink juice, we remove one of the most beneficial portions of the fruit or vegetable, and on top of that, we concentrate the sugar.